daevlin/Zero2Auto_homework/README.md

 XOR({'option':'Hex','string':'C5'},'Standard',false)
 Extract_URLs(false)
 ```
-Sidenote: When we rotate the bits left 4 steps, we essantialy change DA to AD and so.
+Sidenote: When we rotate the bits left 4 steps, we essentially change DA to AD.
 We could say that the string is reversed.
 We can validate this with malduck:

 ```
 data = malduck.unhex('ae8281fca8a089a8eab2a4b7eaa8aaa6ebabaca7a0b1b6a4b5eaeaffb6b5b1b1ad')